 When executing the input, pt-visual-explain replaces everything in the input up to the first SELECT keyword with 'EXPLAIN SELECT,' and then executes the result.
 You must specify --connect to execute the input as a query.

 Either way, it builds a tree from the result set and prints it to standard output.
-For the following query, pt-visual-explain generates this query plan:
+For the following query, select from sakila.film_actor join sakila.film using(film_id);

+pt-visual-explain generates this query plan: